ShreyaPrasad1209/CodingNotes/DBMS.md

 In a database it can happen tha 90% of data is historic 10% is new which is used daily.
 So we seperately store them in order to reduce space ultimately reducing the memory access time.
 OLAP (Online Analytical Processing) - Historic, OLTP (Online Transaction Processing)

+Query Language - Procedural (Relational Algebra), Non Procedural (Relational Calculus)<br>
+Structured Query Language (SQL)
+- In practical implementation we use RDBMS, SQL is to write query on it
+- So relational model is a conceptual/theoretical framework and RDBMS is it's implementation
+- Relational algebra and calculus are mathematical system of query language used on relational model.

 ## Data Models:
 1) **Relational Model:** Data is stored in tables called relational.
 Attributes (Columns) Tuple (Rows).
 Degree = no. of attributes.
 Cardinality = no. of tuples.
 Advantages: Simplicity, Structural Independance (only concerned about data and not with structure), Easy to use, Query capability, Scalable.
 Disadvantages: Structured limit (field length limit, type, etc), Cost (of softwares and implementing).
 2) **ER (Entity Relationship) Model:** It defines the conceptual view of a database.
 It works around real world entities and the assosiation among them.
 At view level it is considered a good option for designing database.
 An entity is a person or a thing which has logical or physical existence in the real world.
 For example, in a school database, students, teachers, classes, and courses.
 An entity set is a collection of similar types of entities.
 Entities are represented by means of their properties, called attributes.
 For example, a student entity may have name, class, and age as attributes.
 Advantages: Better understanding (graphical), Easy conversion to other models, easy and straightforward.
 Disadvantages: Popular for high-level design, No industry standard for notation.